UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/glossary/index.md

 **Network bandwidth**

 The amount of data that can be moved over a network per second.
-For FDR Infiniband on Ocelote that is 56 Gbps (Giga bits per second)

 <hr>